makrai/notes/scheidwasser-clow2110-multiling-speech-emo-bench.md

     * pre-training BYOL-A models on only speech samples of AudioSet (BYOL-S) led to an almost 3% accuracy improvement compared to the original method
 * future
-  * develop something based on CvT explored here.
-Future work should focus on
+  * develop something based on CvT explored here
-  * incorporating more datasets in even more languages into SERAB, as well as
+  * incorporating more datasets in even more languages into SERAB
-  * extending the task range to include regression problems eg valence or arousal estimation.
-To facilitate the usage of SERAB, the
+  * extending the task range to include regression problems eg valence or arousal estimation